raspy135/Qun-synthesizer/README.md

 KEYSPLIT

-	This is very unique feature of the synth.
+	This is a unique feature of the synth.
 	When it is not zero,  then note number above the parameter becomes LFO rate controller.
 	(If you set 60, then C4 or higher note becomes LFO controller) Higher notes will generate higher LFO rate.